 With 2019 being a Euroluce year – the international lighting exhibition which only runs every other year – the lighting brands really stepped up their game at Milan in 2019.
 One of the stand-out parts of Salone del Mobile was the interactive tunnel leading to Flos and Louis Poulsen, which graphically represented the history of the companies through some of their most iconic designs.

-One of our stand out lighting finds… we loved the dipping light pendants by Marset.
-Designed by Jordi Canudas, these pendants are an evolution of the Dipping Light series which was previously only available in two sizes of table lamp - available from September 2019.
+One of our stand out lighting finds… we loved the Dipping light pendants by Marset.
+Designed by Jordi Canudas, these pendants are an evolution of the Dipping Light series which was previously only available in two sizes of table lamp.

 At the heart of the Brera Design District in Milan, ‘Perfect Darkness’ was an apartment installation bringing Italian and Danish designers together to showcase a new concept for the home.
 A collaboration between H+O, the House of Finn Juhl, Frama, Menu and Kinfolk just to name a few, the team fell in love with the rich colours and bold architectural features within the apartment.
 It was fascinating to see mid-century style furniture such as that from the House of Finn Juhl being used in such a contemporary setting.

 One of the most talked about Milan offerings was Muuto’s collaboration with Google Design Studio, 'A Space For Being'.
 Wearing wristbands to monitor their subconscious reaction to different spaces, participants were invited to spend time exploring a number of spaces curated by Muuto.
 The exhibition hoped to identify how different kinds of space affect our wellbeing in different ways.